-Suppose you decide to donate some shares (few enough that you retain 50% ownership) to the Minnesota Professional Engineers Foundation.
-And then the Foundation presents the stock to your corporation for redemption.
+Suppose you decide to donate some shares (few enough that you retain 50% ownership) to MPEF.
+And then MPEF presents the stock to your corporation for redemption.
 Your corporation uses retained earnings for the purchase.

-The Minnesota Professional Engineers Foundation wins because they receive much-needed funds.
+MPEF wins because we receive much-needed funds.
 But you and your corporation also win.

 There’s one caveat: the IRS has ruled that you cannot legally bind a charitable organization to go through with the redemption at the time it receives the shares.
 But a charitable organization may independently offer the donated stock for redemption.

 It’s a favorable option that benefits you and MPEF.